Metalnem/mijailovic.net/_drafts/edge.md

 so I just did a grep search for *edge*.
 That gave me multiple results in the directory `/private/etc/var/mobile/Applications/A043BAFC-8C87-40B1-BA0E-A8A673F377F0`.
 That looked like the root directory of the app.
-I could have just started exploring the directory from the terminal, but I preferred doing that in graphical interface.
+I could have just started exploring the directory from the terminal, but I preferred doing that in some GUI.
 Back when I was using Windows, I liked [WinSCP](https://winscp.net/eng/index.php), but on the Mac OS X I still haven't tried any alternative.
-Google search quickly found [Cyberduck](https://cyberduck.io/), which looked well designed, so I downloaded it.
+Google search quickly found [Cyberduck](https://cyberduck.io/), which looked well-designed, so I downloaded it.
 I connected to the device with the default root credentials (*alpine* is the default root password on every iPhone) and navigated to the folder I found.

 ![](/assets/img/file-system.png)